VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 Once you're back to Phase 1, *Sir Charibert* will start to cast **Pure Heart**.
 Use the same strategy as previously to deal with with mechanic.
 When *Haurchefant* appears and in position between you and *Sir Zephirin* (or at the end of **Spear of the Fury** cast), use the Tank LB3 to protect him and reduce the <span class='speDebuff'>HP Recovery Down</span> debuff potency from 100% to 20%.
 Constantly heal *Haurchefant* so he ends up above 60/70% when **Pure Heart** cast is over.
 Since he stays alive, the Healers also have to heal the group from the multiples **Shockwave**.

-Once **Pure Heart** is over and if *Haurfechant* is still alive, the *Spear of the Fury* will become targetable and cast **Pierce**, killing *Haurfechant* if the cast is completed.
+Once **Pure Heart** is over and if *Haurchefant* is still alive, the *Spear of the Fury* will become targetable and cast **Pierce**, killing *Haurchefant* if the cast is completed.
 Quickly get rid of it to continue the fight in an alternative timeline.
 </div>

 <h1><a id='Phase4-KingThordanRefrain'>Phase 4 - King Thordan Refrain</a></h1>